Language selection

 1. Vision and mobilization

 Among the main drivers of the Health Beyond vision are space medicine needs, Canadian industry and academic abilities, benefits of simultaneously addressing terrestrial needs, and collaboration with international partners (such as NASA and ESA).
 The recommendations made in the Advisory Council Report on Deep-Space Healthcare also inform, guide, and support Health Beyond's activities.
-Our events, such as the annual Health Beyond Summit, and other engagement initiatives are intended to build across Canada's space health network.
+Our events, such as the Health Beyond Summit, and other engagement initiatives are intended to build across Canada's space health network.
 This network will kindle innovation and collaboration, and help mobilize Canadians around Health Beyond's vision for the future.

 2. Capacity building